Nosudrum/Nosudrum/README.md

 💻 Outside of my studies, you will can find me heavily invested in [The Space Devs](https://thespacedevs.com) 🛰️ as a core staff member for the [Launch Library 2](https://thespacedevs.com/llapi) 🚀 and [Spaceflight News](https://thespacedevs.com/snapi) 📰 APIs.

-🎮 Apart from that, you might encounter me at the helm of ships of varying sizes alongside crewmates thirsty for treasure on [Sea of Thieves](https://www.seaofthieves.com/) 🏴‍☠️.
+🎮 Apart from that, you might encounter me at the helm of ships of varying sizes alongside crewmates thirsty for blood and hungry for treasure on [Sea of Thieves](https://www.seaofthieves.com/) 🏴‍☠️.

 Finally, in no particular order, I like :
 - Trains